Logarithmic corrections in the asymptotic expansion for the radiation field along null infinity: Introduction

 as the retarded time $u\rightarrow +\infty$.
 A rigorous proof of \eqref{price}, \eqref{pullin} was obtained in \cite{paper2} where it was in fact shown that there are uniform constants $C,C_R$ and initial data norms $E[\psi]$ such that for all $r\leq R$ and

-where $\epsilon$ is an appropriately small constant.
+along the null infinity $\mathcal{I}^{+}, $ where $\epsilon$ is an appropriately small, positive number.
 The constant $I^{(1)}_{0}[\psi]$ is explicitly given in terms of the initial data of $\psi$ on a Cauchy hypersurface $\Sigma_0$ by \eqref{npfcompact}.
-This work rigorously provided sharp upper and lower pointwise bounds for the evolution of the scalar fields on Schwarzschild backgrounds.
-In fact, the estimates \eqref{a1} and \eqref{a2} provide the precise leading-order late-time asymptotics in terms of explicit expressions of the initial data.
+This work provided a mathematically rigorous derivation of sharp upper and lower pointwise bounds for the evolution of the scalar fields on Schwarzschild backgrounds.
+In fact, the estimates \eqref{a1} and \eqref{a2} provide the precise leading-order late-time asymptotics for $\psi$ with a coefficient that is explicitly given in terms of initial data.